mwenell/languageSelector/README.md

 <link rel="stylesheet" href="PATH_TO_LANGUGA_SELECTOR/language.css">
 ```

-- Insert language selector tag as "LANGUAGE" tag  (see later how)
+- Insert language selector tag as "LANGUAGE" HTML tag  (see later how) where you want to have it
 - You have two options to do translations:
    - Translate your content in separate URLs and mark them with standard hreflang at head of each page's DOM
    - Translate your content by using "lang" attribute in your HTML code (see below how)
-- NOTICE: If you use the library by git clone, you have to remember to update flag submodule (region-flags) to get flags to your computer.
-If you download latest version as zip file, you do not have to do this.

 # Language Selector Tag
 Language selector tag is the HTML element which user clicks or selects whe s/he wants to change the language.
 It can be an image of language flag, text or almost any kind of visual element.